awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

          git commit -m "Added Alexa skill files"
          ```

-      1. Run the following command to push the files from your local repo to your AWS CodeCommit repository:
+      1. Run the following command to push the files from your local repo to your CodeCommit repository:

          ```
          git push
          ```

-   1. To use the AWS CodeCommit console to upload your files:
+   1. To use the CodeCommit console to upload your files:

-      1. Open the AWS CodeCommit console, and choose your repository from the **Repositories** list\.
+      1. Open the CodeCommit console, and choose your repository from the **Repositories** list\.

       1. Choose **Add file**, and then choose **Upload file**\.